PierreRamez/PersonalChatbot/README.md

-# 🐍 Ouro: Your Ever Evolving Personal Assistant
+# 🐍 Ouro: Your Ever-Evolving Personal Assistant

 *A personalized conversational AI that learns from its mistakes in real-time.*